 In this book, Nathaniel Marx argues that the defining characteristic of authentic liturgy is harmony.
 Authentic liturgy happens when the minds of participants are in tune with their voices.
 The call for worshipers to harmonize their inward and outward offerings of prayer is discernible in the Bible, in the history of Christian prayer, and in diverse efforts to invigorate communal worship today.
 Marx's argument unfolds the meaning of this call to authentic worship through a provocative and wide-ranging study incorporating scriptural exegesis, liturgical history, anthropology of ritual, and philosophy of action.
 He argues that authenticity is not a modern buzzword but an ancient virtue essential to worshiping in a spirit of communion.

-Nathaniel Marx is assistant professor of sacramental and liturgical theology at Saint Meinrad Seminary and School of Theology.
+Nathaniel Marx is associate professor of sacramental and liturgical theology at Saint Meinrad Seminary and School of Theology.
 He holds a PhD in liturgical studies from the University of Notre Dame and an MA in social sciences from the University of Chicago.